hg-jt/emacs.d/README.md

 # .emacs.d

-Emacs configuration that attempts to be backwards compatible w/stock Emacs installations on OS X, Debian (Squeeze), and RHEL 5.5.
+Emacs configuration that attempts to be backwards compatible w/stock Emacs installations on OS X, Debian (Squeeze), and RHEL 6.

 ## Installing

-Modern Emacs comes with a package manager for installing third party Elisp packages.
-This project includes an installation script that installs a set of known packages using this package manager.
+Modern Emacs comes with a built-in package manager for installing third party Elisp packages.
+This project includes an installation script that installs a set of known packages using the built-in package manager.
 If you are using an older version of Emacs that is not supported by the package manager the installation script can be omitted.

 ### Installing w/Emacs 24 or newer